liamw1/oxibooru/doc/CONVERSION.md

 4. **Post Notes**

     This one isn't a fundamental limitation.
-I'm just dont' know enough Postgres to convert BYTEA to REAL[2][] so the conversion script ignores post notes.
+I just don't know enough Postgres to convert BYTEA to REAL[2][] so the conversion script ignores post notes.
     I'll get around to fixing this at some point.